 Larceny & Theft

 At Robinson Law, PLLC, our criminal lawyers for larceny have helped countless individuals who are facing shoplifting, petit larceny and grand larceny charges in Virginia, and they are standing by to discuss your case for free.
-Some of the best Virginia criminal lawyers have the experience to negotiate the terms of a larceny charge and either have it amended to a lesser offense with community service and other terms or have it dismissed altogether.
-Of course, each case is unique with its own set of facts and even the best criminal lawyers in Virginia cannot guarantee results.
-Contact us today: (703) 542-4008.What are the Penalties for Petit Larceny in Virginia?
+Some of the best Virginia criminal lawyers have the experience to negotiate the terms of a larceny charge, and either have it amended to a lesser offense with community service and other terms or have it dismissed altogether.
+Of course, each case is unique with its own set of facts, and even the best criminal lawyers in Virginia cannot guarantee results.
+Contact us today: (703) 844-3746.

-If convicted of petit larceny in Virginia, you will have a class 1 misdemeanor your criminal record.
-Additionally, you may face a maximum 12 month jail sentence, $2500 fine or both.
-Your criminal lawyer will also explain that you may be ordered to pay restitution to the victim(s).
+If convicted of petit larceny in Virginia, you will have a class 1 misdemeanor on your criminal record.
+Additionally, you may face a maximum 12-month jail sentence, a $2500 fine or both.
+Your larceny & theft defense lawyer will also explain that you may be ordered to pay restitution to the victim(s).

 If convicted of grand larceny in Virginia, you will have a permanent felony on your criminal record.
-A grand larceny conviction in Virginia also carries a maximum 20 year penitentiary sentence and a $2500 fine.Lawyer for Shoplifting & Altering Merchandise in Virginia
+A grand larceny conviction in Virginia also carries a maximum 20-year penitentiary sentence and a $2500 fine.Lawyer for Shoplifting & Altering Merchandise in Virginia

 - Any court-ordered restitution